 - 2 x 47″

-Now that you have your blueprints, lets get some real work done.
-Start by digging out an area about twice the size as your pit.
-Dig down 6 to 8 inches and make sure to inform your neighbors its not a grave.
+Now that you have your blueprints, let us get some real work done.
+Start by digging out an area about twice the size of your pit.
+Dig down 6 to 8 inches and make sure to inform your neighbours it is not a grave.
 Try to dig it out somewhat level.

-Once your forms are in place level them ( this may be one of the most important steps ) make sure that they are not only level but level with one another by placing the level across both forms in several spots.
-This step may take some time but time well spent here will make it easier for the duration of the project.
+Once your fire pit forms are in place level them ( this may be one of the most important steps for your DIY fire pit) make sure that they are not only level but level with one another by placing the level across both forms in several spots.
+This step may take some time but time well spent here will make it easier for the duration of your DIY fire pit project.

-Now its time for our first concrete pour.
-Do a quick search online of what your concrete should look like when its ready to pour.
+Now it’s time for our first concrete pour for our fire pit.
+Do a quick search online of what your concrete should look like when it’s ready to pour.

-Shovel the concrete into your form it should take less than two bags.
-Fill the forms full and overflow them, take a scrap piece of 2×4 thats long enough to span the forms and screed the concrete to the same height as your level forms, creating a level foundation for your project.
+Shovel the concrete into your fire pit form it should take less than two bags.
+Fill the fire pit forms fully and overflow them, take a scrap piece of 2×4 that’s long enough to span the forms and screed the concrete to the same height as your level forms, creating a level foundation for your project.

-Now grab a cold beverage of your choice and kick back in a chair and envision what your manfire-pit will look like.
-Allow a couple days dry time.
+Now grab a cold beverage of your choice and kick back in a chair and envision what your man fire pit will look like.
+Allow a couple of days for dry time.

 Brick Laying.
-It doesn’t have to be perfect and mine sure isn’t but make an extra effort on the last layer to make it level so your capstone will seat right and not wobble.
+Laying the bricks for your fire pit doesn’t have to be perfect and mine sure isn’t but make an extra effort on the last layer to make it level so your capstone will seat right and not wobble.
 Also on the last layer take and fill the holes in the bricks as added level support to your capstone.
 Let them sit for around 4 hours before continuing.

 For mortar joints: Take a wire brush and brush every joint so that they all look consistent.
 Worked great just make sure you wait 3 or 4 hours before you do this.

-While you are waiting it’s a good time to split your barrel in two with a cutoff wheel, or sawzall (be careful and check what contents were in the barrel previously and watch for flammable liquids, if needed, purge barrel with argon or other non flammable gas for added protection).
+While you are waiting it’s a good time to split your barrel in two with a cutoff wheel, or Sawzall (be careful and check what contents were in the barrel previously and watch for flammable liquids, if needed, purge the barrel with argon or other non-flammable gas for added protection).

-Now take and test fit your barrel half into your man-pit.
-Test fit both pieces as one will probably fit better since its tough to split a barrel in half perfectly.
-Save the other half as we will use it to make an accessory to the pit.
+Now take and test fit your barrel half into your fire pit.
+Test fit both pieces as one will probably fit better since it’s tough to split a barrel in half perfectly.
+Save the other half as we will use it to make an accessory to the fire pit.

-Once again kick back have a cold beverage and in a couple days once your mortar has set test out your pit before moving on to the most labor intensive step thus far.
+Once again kick back and have a cold beverage and in a couple of days once your mortar has set test out your fire pit before moving on to the most labour-intensive step thus far.